bregman-arie/devops-exercises/README.md

     Tuple
     Frozenset

-You can usually use the function hash() to check an object mutability, if it is hashable it is immutable, although this does not always work as intended as user defined objects might be mutable and hashable
+You can usually use the function hash() to check an object mutability.
+If an object is hashable, it is immutable (although this does not always work as intended as user defined objects might be mutable and hashable).
 </b></details>

 <details>
 <summary>In Python, functions are first-class objects.
 What does it mean?</summary><br><b>

-In general, first class objects in programming languages are objects which can assigned to variable, used as a return value and can be used as arguments or parameters.<br>
+In general, first class objects in programming languages are objects which can be assigned to variable, used as a return value and can be used as arguments or parameters.<br>
 In python you can treat functions this way.
 Let's say we have the following function

 ```